 Recall that $S_n$ denotes the symmetric group on $n$ elements and that $f:S_n \to \partlat(n)$ is the function that transforms permutations into partitions by reading cycles as blocks.
 From (\ref{eq:formulaformu}) we note that for any $\pi\in \partlat(n)$,

 is precisely the number of $\alpha\in S_n$ for which $f(\alpha)=\pi$.
 Hence, the expression in (\ref{eq:mainexpression}) can be rewritten as

 Moreover, note that the condition $f(\alpha)\lor f(\beta)=1_n$ is equivalent to the condition that the subgroup generated by $\alpha$ and $\beta$ has a transitive action on $[n]$.
-With these observations in hand, one can expect to use the general theory of maps and surfaces developed by Jacques \cite{jacques1968genre} and Cori \cite{cori1975code}, to group the terms in (\ref{eq:sumoverpermutations}) by genus.
+With these observations in hand, one can expect to use the general theory of maps and surfaces developed by Jacques \cite{jacques1968genre} and Cori \cite{cori1975code}, to group the terms in (\ref{eq:sumoverpermutations}) using the notion of genus.
 We do this in Theorem \ref{thm:generalformula} below after discussing some preliminaries.